-If an employer considers an applicant's criminal history in the decision not to hire the applicant, it must notify the applicant in writing that it has done so.
+Under Pennsylvania law, if an employer considers an applicant's criminal history in the decision not to hire the applicant, it must notify the applicant in writing that it has done so.
 18 Pa.
 C.S. § 1925(c).
 A wrongful discharge cause of action may exist if an employer refuses to hire an applicant based upon an arrest, a summary offense conviction, or a conviction not related to the applicant's suitability for the position.